-Please mark this psychology students/teachersWatch
+Please mark this psychology students/teachersWatch this thread

 Question Paper: http://filestore.aqa.org.uk/subjects...2-QP-JAN13.PDF

 Mark Scheme: http://filestore.aqa.org.uk/subjects...W-MS-JAN13.PDF

 Research into conformity.
 The first experiment is by Asch (1951).
 The aim of the experiment was to see if people conformed to the majority even if the answer was obvious.
 He did this by having 8 participants, only the last one was the true participant.
 There were 2 different sets of lines.
 The first set contained 3 lines of different lengths, and the second set only contained one line.
 The objective of the participants to see which line (from the first set) corresponded to the second set of line.
 All the previous participants before the true participants would purposely give their answer wrong, and the test was to see if the last person would conform to them and go with the incorrect answer.

 The results of this experiment was that when an experiment was taken when the participants were on their own, compliance was at under 1%.
 When a new set of participants were within the group the compliance raised to an overall of 35% and 75% of which conformed at least once.

 The conclusion that Asch gave was that Compliance increases when group size increases even if the answer was obvious.
 The results above showed that.